 My Personal Experience with Gymnastics:

-My child’s confidence levels have gone up as he started mastering one event after the other.
-The practice and hard work required in gymnastics have given him the exposure to the hard work that needs to be done to excel in any sports field.
+The practice and hard work required in gymnastics have given him exposure to the hard work that needs to be done to excel in any sports field.
 It also has improved his resilience levels.
 Now, Shrav has stopped reacting to failures and started trying again and again till he succeeds.
 What else would I require as a parent from my child?

-So, this is my experience about Gymnastics and also what the research says about it.
+So, this is my experience with Gymnastics as a sport as well as physical activity.
+This is what the research also says about this game, Gymnastics.
 In case, if you have tried gymnastics already, please let me know your comments.